how to describe yourself in a resume

 Using generic terms like “hardworking” or “dedicated” can make your self-description sound vague and unimpressive.
 Instead, opt for specific, impactful descriptions that highlight measurable achievements.

-For example: Instead of saying “hardworking,” say “dedicated professional committed to continuous improvement and process optimization.”
+For example, instead of “hardworking,” say “dedicated professional committed to continuous improvement and process optimization.”

 B. Being Overly Modest or Arrogant

 Striking a balance between confidence and humility is essential when describing yourself.
-Being too modest may undervalue your contributions, while excessive self-praise can come across as arrogant.
+Being too modest may undervalue your contributions, while excessive self-praise can be arrogant.
 Use concrete examples and data to substantiate your achievements while maintaining a professional tone.

 C. Lack of Authenticity